-Construction management is a broad and complex discipline that integrates the multiple stages of large-scale construction projects with the detailed technology and knowledge needed to complete a construction project.
+Construction management is a broad and complex discipline that integrates the multiple stages of large-scale construction with the detailed technology and knowledge needed to complete a construction project.
 As a result, Civil and Environmental Engineers with knowledge in business, management, public policy, and technical aspects of the broad world of construction are vitally important.

 As a student of Civil and Environmental Engineering at Northeastern University, you can focus on construction management to learn how to approach and lead construction projects from a sustainable and holistic perspective.
 This means you will be exposed not only to technical engineering concepts but also to a much broader application of these concepts as they relate to large and complex projects.
-You will learn and apply ideas related to:

 - Construction project control and organization